What are Unified Threat Management Systems?

 When researching unified threat management appliances, use the following list of criteria to make a proper comparison:

-• Vendor: It’s usually best to pick a market leader, the assumption being that the vendor has a good track record, adequate or excellent support, and has produced a well-honed line of products.
+- Vendor: It’s usually best to pick a market leader, the assumption being that the vendor has a good track record, adequate or excellent support, and has produced a well-honed line of products.
 Continuity and compatibility are also factors when looking at vendors.
 If an organization’s security staff already uses products from a specific vendor, the learning curve can be much shorter by sticking with a UTM appliance from that same vendor.

-• Features: Not every unified threat management appliance has the same features.
+- Features: Not every unified threat management appliance has the same features.
 Data loss prevention and deep packet inspection over SSL connections aren’t usually part of the standard feature set.
 Models from the same vendor can include different features, too, although many vendors’ appliances do include a common feature set across all models.

-• Performance: As mentioned, vendors publish firewall and VPN throughput rates for their appliances.
+Regarding antivirus, find out if the vendor has its own antivirus solution or is partnered with another company that provides it.
+Some vendors use Kaspersky or Sophos, for example.
+The vendor’s choice of antivirus product might not be the organization’s first choice. - Performance: As mentioned, vendors publish firewall and VPN throughput rates for their appliances.
 Those ratings are not necessarily the same rates that will be experienced in different environments.
 When researching products, also check UTM ratings or reviews from independent sources such as NSS Labs and Miercom.

 Tip: Time allowing, it’s a good idea to reach out to other organizations that already use UTM appliances and get their feedback on performance in a live environment, as well as ease of deployment, compatibility with other network protection equipment, and tech support responsiveness.

-• Cost: The cost of UTM appliances varies greatly.
+- Cost: The cost of UTM appliances varies greatly.
 From those geared toward small environments (usually in the range of $400 to $1,200) to the highly scalable, highly available appliances for enterprises (tens of thousands of dollars).
 This is where a needs analysis pays off.
 That data should point to the appliance with the best fit and tell the organization which features it truly needs.

-• Licensing and subscriptions: With very few exceptions, UTM vendors require licenses or subscriptions to turn on UTM features.
+- Licensing and subscriptions: With very few exceptions, UTM vendors require licenses or subscriptions to turn on UTM features.
 Such as application control, antivirus and so on, and/or cloud-based management control.
 In some cases, it’s possible to configure those features, but they won’t be active until a valid license key is supplied.

 Those licenses or subscriptions are offered with term limits.
 One year, two years and up to 10-year increments.
 And may or may not include support, such as 24/7 assistance and replacement hardware.
 This is one area of research where it takes time to comb through each vendor’s requirements and offerings.
 Try to find a bundle at the best price.
 Licensing and subscriptions can easily run 50% or more than the cost of the appliance.

 Another issue with licensing is to understand if the vendor licenses its product per user, per device or per IP address.
 If the vendor follows the IP address model, do only those IP addresses behind the firewall count toward the total?
-If an organization has a high-availability cluster, does each device in the cluster need a separate license?
+If an organization has a high-availability cluster, does each device in the cluster need a separate license? - Support: Find out what’s included in the standard support package.
+And the price of a premium package if standard isn’t adequate.
+Remember, some vendors roll support into their licensing packages, which needs to be taken into account when examining overall costs.

 Other considerations